Fred Henry Andrews

 Frederick Henry Andrews (1866–1957) was a British educator and scholar noted especially for his catalogs of the Asiatic artifacts and manuscripts collected by the expeditions of Dr Aurel Stein.
 In the circle of close friends established at his household in Lahore, he was jocularly known as The Baron.

 Early life and education

 He was the son of publisher Arliss Andrews.
-His brother George became an actor but Fred studied stained glass as his start in the burgeoning Arts and Crafts movement of the late Victorian era.
+His brother George Arliss became an actor but Fred studied stained glass as his start in the burgeoning Arts and Crafts movement of the late Victorian era.
 He became an enthusiast for artistic craftsmanship and manufactures of all types and joined the Arts and Crafts Exhibition Society.
 He also joined the Society for the Protection of Ancient Buildings which had been founded by William Morris and others to protect ancient buildings from insensitive reconstruction.
 In London, he became the friend of Rudyard Kipling who had similar interests and, in 1890, he started work for Kipling's father, Lockwood, as the vice-principal of the Mayo School of Arts in Lahore.